ebotdabest/LangR/README.md

     <button onclick="LangR.changeLang('hu_hu')" langr-key="buttons.switch.hu">Switch to hungarian</button>
 </body>
 ```
-it will also refresh the text on the entire page
+this will also refresh the text on the entire page

 # Using custom webservers
 if you contain your language assets on a separate server, LangR can handle that as well